cksoftwaretech/wangfuk/EVIDENCE.md

 **🚨 Significance:**

 A comparison between the MC's official "Briefing" and resident testimonies regarding the aborted EGM on March 6, 2021, reveals a systematic falsification of history.
-The MC used official channels to paint residents as "rioters" who "silenced" the Secretary, justifying future crackdowns, while erasing the Chairman's on-site promise to hold a consultation session.
+The MC used official channels to paint residents as "rioters" who "silenced" the Secretary Chan Man-cheung (陳萬祥), justifying future crackdowns, while erasing the Chairman's on-site promise to hold a consultation session.

 **1. The "Silenced" Myth:**
 *   **MC Version:** Claimed residents caused "chaos" and the Secretary was "**silenced**".